 No Products in the Cart

 When you curl up under the blanket at night, you tend to settle into your favorite sleeping position without thinking much about it.
-But, do you really think that one position is better than the other?
+But do you really think that one position is better than the other?
 You are spending one-third of your life sleeping, and if you sleep in the wrong position, there is no doubt that it negatively affects your neck and spine.

-Tired of waking up in the middle of the night and complaining about hurting your neck?
+Tired of waking up in the middle of the night and complaining about neck strain?
 Well, your sleeping posture has a direct impact on your spine health.
 The best way to ensure a happy spine is to keep it in a neutral position comfortably so that you can sustain it throughout the night.

-We know that you all have the so-called ‘favorite sleeping position’.
+We know that you all have the so-called ‘favorite sleeping position.'
 But if you are someone with neck pain, you should change it.
 It may be difficult for you in the beginning, but you will become more comfortable when you start following the new position.

 If you are someone looking for answers on the best sleeping positions for neck pain, this one's for you.
 We will begin with the worst position, that is, sleeping on your stomach.
-When you sleep on your stomach, you may have to twist your neck so as to keep your head on its side.
+When you sleep on your stomach, you are essentially putting your head at an awkward angle for the entire night.
+You may have to twist your neck so as to keep your head on its side.

 When you sleep on your back, your head, neck, and spine are aligned in a neutral position, and you stretch your body out evenly on the mattress.
 At Turmerry, we recommend sleeping on your back as it puts very little pressure on the vertebrae and spine.
 It evenly distributes weight throughout your body and avoids unnecessary curves in the spine.

-Always make sure to use a small pillow underneath your head and neck to keep you aligned and ease neck pain.
+Back sleepers should always make sure to use a small pillow underneath your head and neck to keep you aligned and ease neck pain.
 A cylindrical pillow, preferably a small one, can also support your neck and keep the head neutral on the mattress.
 But there is something that you should know- sleeping on your back can make you snore.

 Sleeping on your side with your legs stretched is an excellent alternative to sleeping on your back, especially if you are someone who is prone to snoring.
 It is preferable to put a thin pillow in between your legs to align your spine, hips, and pelvis.
 But, make sure to pay attention to the pillow that you are sleeping on.
 It should be thick enough to create a straight line starting from your head down to your spine.
 Your head should not be leaning too far to one side.